IsaacBreuer/HaYidstream/README.md

 # HaYidstream

-sharing my setup of streaming from HA online streams with tamplate selects
+sharing my setup of streaming from HA online streams with tamplate selects I have only tested this on Google speakers and chromcast audio,  but should work on any speaker media player that allows steaming from a url.

 the main setup use 2  tampalte selects one for listing all available speakers excluding the unavailable and the unknown, the dropdown options are displaying the friendly_name and the status of ranch media_player